victorgan/victorgan.github.io/_posts/2014-09-30-html-is-the-best-document-format.md

 ---
 layout: post
-title: HTML is the best document format
+title: Document Formats
 ---

-Assertion: HTML is the best document format, even for school assignments.

-Frame it

 ## What's out there

-Generally, there are

-- plain text
-- latex files compiled to PDF
-- word documents
-- one note files
 - physical pen and paper
+- plain text / markdown
 - html files
+- latex files compiled to PDF
 - Google docs
+- one note files
+- word documents

+## Pen and paper

+- Quickest, by an order of magnitude
+- Can lay things out

+## Plain text / Markdown

+- Can be compiled to HTML
+- easy to create

-## Why it's better
+## Latex

+- Messy to read raw
+- Best-looking output short of InDesign

-HTML advantages:
+## HTML

 - can embed videos
 - can embed pictures